Frequently Asked Questions

 - I have just moved to Nevada.
 How do I find a nearby service clinic or provider?

 - First, decide what kind of help you might need.
-MHDS serves people with both mental illness and developmental disabilities.
-Try to determine whether you are looking for services regarding a mental illness, a developmental disability, or both.
+Behavioral Health serves people with both mental illness and a history of substance abuse.
+Try to determine whether you are looking for services regarding a mental illness, a history of substance abuse, or both.

 - Second, the services available depend on where you are living in Nevada.
 Please use the matrix below to begin your search:

-- How can I obtain licensing in Nevada as a psychologist or mental health professional?
+- How can I obtain licensing in Nevada as a psychologist, mental health professional or substance abuse counselor?

 - In Nevada, there are specific licensing boards for the specific professional areas.
 Please see the links below: